Johnson Brothers China: Vintage Patterns, Value, and How to Decorate With It

 See how I styled this charming Johnson Brothers pattern further in these favorite posts:

-Johnson Brothers Blue Willow & Red Willow: Timeless Transferware with Storybook Charm
+Johnson Brothers Blue Willow and Red Willow: Classic Transferware Patterns

-Few china patterns are as iconic, or as collectible, as Johnson Brothers Willow.
-The classic Blue Willow design features a romantic scene of doves, pagodas, and bridges inspired by Chinese porcelain, all printed in deep cobalt blue.
-Johnson Brothers also produced a striking Red Willow (also called Pink Willow) variation with the same imagery in rich cranberry tones.
+Few Johnson Brothers China patterns are as iconic or widely collected as Blue Willow and Red Willow.
+The classic Johnson Brothers Blue Willow features the romantic scene of doves, pagodas, and bridges inspired by traditional Chinese porcelain, printed in deep cobalt blue transferware.
+Johnson Brothers also produced a striking Red Willow (sometimes called Pink Willow) variation with the same storybook imagery in rich cranberry tones, making both versions favorites among vintage collectors and lovers of classic English transferware.

 Whether you’re setting a table or filling a cabinet, Blue and Red Willow patterns offer vintage character and timeless storytelling that never goes out of style.